eeditiones/jinks/README.md

 ## Acknowledgements

-Jinks is a community-driven open-source project coordinated by **e-editiones**, relying on volunteer individuals who generously contribute their time to its design, development, maintenance, dissemination, and support.
+Jinks is a community-driven open-source project coordinated by **e-editiones**, relying on individuals who generously contribute their time to its design, development, maintenance, dissemination, and support.

 Jinks has been directly funded and supported by a number of research and cultural heritage organizations.
 We would like to particularly acknowledge substantial contributions from the following institutions: